 We plan to launch pre-sales in Fall 2019, with first products shipping out in Fall 2020.
 Sign up for our newsletter and blog to stay current on product release dates.

 + How much with the Allergy Amulet cost?

 The reader will cost between $150 - $250, depending on the configuration.
 We plan to offer a premium jewelry line and basic versions of both wearable and non-wearable options.
 Disposable test strips will cost $3 each.

 + What allergens will you test for?

-We plan to offer tests for the top eight most common food allergens (peanuts, tree nuts, fish, shellfish, wheat, eggs, milk, and soy) + gluten.
+We plan to offer tests for the top eight most common food allergens (peanuts, tree nuts, fish, shellfish, wheat, eggs, milk, and soy) + gluten and sesame.
 Initially, we will launch disposable test strips for one to two allergenic ingredients.

 + How long will it take to run a test?

 Our current data is showing a positive or negative test result in approximately one minute.

 + How sensitive is the technology?

 Our target threshold is in the low parts-per-million range, which is based on academic literature on our target allergenic ingredients, food challenge data, and research from members of our scientific and medical advisory board.
 We are currently detecting our allergenic tracer in the low part-per-million range.